Staff Answer

 3) How the coolant will be injected into the tank and at what volume

-We've invested heavily to get our flow plates optimized for each type of miner.
-Many of the competing tanks simply use holes in the bottom of the tank to disperse the coolant, however, we've found that are not as effective as our targeted flow designs based on our CFD analysis.
+We've invested heavily to get our flow plate designs fully optimized for each type of miner.
+Many of the competing tanks simply use holes in the bottom of the tank to disperse the coolant, however, we've found that a random patter of holes is simply not as effective as our targeted flow designs based on our CFD analysis.

-For a small number of devices, holes about 2-4mm in size are typically ok, but anything about 6 miners need some real design work to ensure they get sufficient Coolant flow.
+For a small number of devices, holes about 2-4mm in size are typically ok, but anything with more than 1kW of heat dissipation needs real design work to ensure they get sufficient Coolant flow.

 Add New Comment